resource-watch/slate/source/includes/api/_dataset.md

 - the dataset's `overwrite` property must be set to `true`.
 - the dataset's `status` property must be set to `saved`.
+- the user must comply with [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
-- the user must be logged in and match one of the following:
+- the user must have at least one overlapping application with the ones associated with the dataset.
-  - have role `ADMIN` and belong to the same application as the dataset
-  - have role `MANAGER` and be the dataset's owner (through the `userId` field of the dataset)

 While they ultimately achieve a very similar end result, concatenate and append rely on different internal processes, each with its own characteristics.